-If you'd prefer to assign a lead to a specific Salesforce user, you can use the Assign Lead action.
+If you'd prefer to assign a lead to a specific Salesforce user or group, you can use the Assign Lead or Assign to Group action.

 If you use this method, the lead will be automatically added to Salesforce.
 There is no need to also add them to the Salesforce Leads list.